New Eskişehir Stadium

-The New Eskişehir Atatürk Stadium (Fethi Heper Stadyumu) is a stadium Eskişehir, Turkey.
+The Fethi Heper Stadium (Fethi Heper Stadyumu) is a stadium in Eskişehir, Turkey.
 It opened to the public in late 20 November 2016 and has a capacity of 32,500 spectators.
 It is the home ground of Eskişehirspor.
 It replaced the club's former home, Eskişehir Atatürk Stadium.

+Despite the locals many requests and promises made by the AKP government for the stadium to be renamed to New Eskişehir Atatürk Stadium, the stadium named Fethi Heper Stadium.